 It can become frustrating when you work hard on building an organic community but don’t see instant results.
 However, remember that everything will take time!

 Building genuine connections with your audience should become a priority because they are the ones who will recommend your content to others.
 They will engage with your content and look forward to the value you provide.

-You never know what will happen in the future with your brand.
-The same ones who support you may be the first ones who become a paying customer because they trust and believe in your work.
+The same ones who support you may be the first ones who become paying customers because they trust and believe in your work.

 Follow these tips and continue to work on improving your content and engagement daily!